EBA Working Groups

 - Real Estate Management

-EBA Working Group Healthcare EUGHc
+[in planning] EBA Working Group Healthcare EUGHc

 Blockchain technology could potentially address a few of the biggest problems in the healthcare sector.
 Saving the medical data of each patient on a blockchain with respect to privacy regulations would not only enable patients to have full control over their data but could also promote the conduction of large-scale quantitative research studies.
 In addition, the use of blockchain technology could also lead to better traceability of drugs and could prevent pharmaceutical fraud.
 The biggest obstacles are presumed to be the lack of adoption due to technical challenges, cultural prejudices, and the current legal framework.
 This Working Group will gather industry experts, policymakers and researchers to discuss possibilities and risks of implementing blockchain technology into the healthcare sector under consideration of the country-specific frameworks.
 Fields of Interest: